gnarea/pyrecord/README.md

 # PyRecord: Pythonic *Record* Data Type

-A [record][4] (aka "struct" in C) is a pre-defined collection of values where each has a unique name.
+A [record][4] (aka "struct" in C) is a pre-defined collection of values where each is accessed by a unique name.
 Depending on the nature of the data, records may be a superior alternative to dictionaries and instances of custom classes.

 PyRecord allows you to use records in Python v2.7 through v3.x and PyPy v2,